oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-add-a-test-case-to-a-test-plan-in-microsoft-test-manager/rule.md

 ---

-You organize your Test Cases by adding them to a Test Plan (also called a Test Suite).
+You organize your Test Cases by adding them to a Test Plan (also called a Test S​uite).

 We have one Test Plan per sprint.